-The activation file for your emulator also needs to be uploaded.
+Note: the activation file for your emulator also needs to be uploaded.

+- 1 Check to see which activation files are already installed. - 1a In the MSS Administrative Console, click About > Activated Products. - 1b In the list of Currently Installed activation files, look for - Automated Sign-On for Mainframe Add-On - your terminal emulator client

+ΑСΤΙ VATE NEW REMOVE

+PRODUCT

+Automated Sign On for Mainframe Add-On

+Management and Security Server for Windows Desktop Emulation

-- 1. Check to see which activation files are already installed. - In the MSS Administrative Console, click About > Activated Products. - In the list of Currently Installed activation files, look for the Automated Sign-on for Mainframe Add-On and your terminal emulator client. - For each activation file listed, check the version.
-To ensure compatibility with the latest features, be sure the <major>.<minor> version of each activation file is the same as Host Access Management and Security Server. - 2.
-If the activation files for Automated Sign-On for Mainframe and your terminal emulation product are present for version 14.0.0, you are ready to proceed with configuring Authentication & Authorization. - 2.
-If not, you must obtain and activate version 14.0.0.
-Continue with step 3. - 3.
-Download and install the 14.0.0 activation files for Automated Sign-On for Mainframe Add-On and/or the terminal emulator client. - On the Downloads site, from the list of product entitlements, locate Host Access Management and Security Server--Automated Sign-On for Mainframe Add-On.
-Click Download and click the automated sign-on activation file:
+- 1c For each activation file listed, check the version.
+To ensure compatibility with the latest features, be sure the <major>. <minor> version of each activation file is the same as Host Access Management and Security Server. - 2 If the activation files for Automated Sign-On for Mainframe and your terminal emulation product are present for version 12.8.<nn>, you are ready to proceed with 4.
+Configure Authentication & Authorization.

-'''

-activation.automated_signon_for_mainframe-<version>.jaw

-'''
+If not, you must obtain and activate version 12.8.<nn>.
+Continue with step 3.

+- 3 Download and install the 12.8.<n> activation files for Automated Sign-On for Mainframe Add-On and/or the terminal emulator client. - 3a Open the Micro Focus Download site where Host Access Management and Security was downloaded. - 3b In the list of product entitlements, scroll to click Host Access Management and Security Server--Automated Sign-On for the Mainframe Add-On.

+Click Download, and click the automated sign-on activation file: activation.automated_signon_for_mainframe-12.8.<n>.jaw

+Accept the terms and click the file to download.
+Note the download location.

+3c Return to the list of product entitlements, and scroll to Host Access Management and Security Server - Access License.

+Click Download, and click the activation file for your terminal emulator, such as activation.mss_for_windows_desktop_emulation-12.8<n>.jaw

+Accept the terms and click the file to download.
+Note the download location.

+- 4 In the MSS Administrative Console, open Configure Settings Product Activation. - 4a Click Activate New to open a list of available files. - 4b Browse to the location where the activation files were downloaded.

+Click the activation file for automated sign-on:

+activation.automated_signon_for_mainframe-12.8.<n>.jaw